Emil Guillermo on Labor Day, CNN, NPR, and a cross-country drive in the media

 As a Labor Day treat, I wanted to share with you, my reader friends, my first and last stories at NPR.

-were on the subject listeners really wanted to know more about---why I pronounce my last name the way I do.
+My final words were on the subject listeners really wanted to know more about—why I pronounce my last name the way I do.

 More than twenty years later, it’s been a long haul.
 And we’re still fighting, as we approach another Labor Day and take time off to think about how the barriers and limitations we still face can impact every aspect of our lives.